Mexiquillo

 Among the most significant attractions of the place are:

-In the park there are numerous waterfalls, although some of them are not close to the common route of visitors, the best known is the Mexiquillo waterfall that is 20 meters high.
-The three main rivers that cross the park have different waterfalls that exceed 50 meters.
+Waterfalls: There are numerous waterfalls in the park.
+Some of them are not close to the common route of visitors.
+The best known is the Mexiquillo waterfall which is 20 m high.
+The 3 main rivers that cross the park have different waterfalls that exceed 50 m.

 What to do in Mexiquillo?

-In the vastness of the forest you will find several waterfalls of all sizes.
-The most stunning of all is known as Cascada de Mexiquillo, a 65 feet fall that you can rappel over.
+In the vastness of the forest, you will find several waterfalls of all sizes.
+The most stunning of all is known as Cascada de Mexiquillo, a 65-foot fall that you can rappel over.

 Tourist information & tips

 Prepare for the weather.
-Sunscreen, raincoat, jackets and coats are some of the items that you must pack before your trip to Mexiquillo.
+Sunscreen, raincoats, jackets, and coats are some of the items that you must pack before your trip to Mexiquillo.

 How to get there?

-Mexiquillo is close to the town of La Ciudad, from the capital city of Victoria de Durango, it is approximately 135 kilometers west.
+Mexiquillo is close to the town of La Ciudad, from the capital city of Victoria de Durango, it is approximately 135 km west.

 Curiosities